Amanpreet04-1993/Call-Centre-Trends-Project-basic-/README.md

   ### [3] Average Speed of Answering the call has come up to 67.50 in seconds.

-Average woudnt change if different visual as its a card.
+Average wouldn't change if different visual as its a card.

  ### [4] Some other insights